 Aside from the photo opportunity at the Rocky Statue at the Philadelphia Museum of Art (the turnaround point), there are no pre-designated rest stops, but the group or individuals can stop for a rest whenever necessary.

 What is the trail like?

 The trail is a mix of paved and gravel, wooded and urban.
 It is mostly flat with one 100 foot hill and a few small hills.
-On nice days, the trail can get heavy use by walkers, runners, bikers, and rollerbladers.
-There is a collegiate regatta the day of PTTP, so the Riverfront portion of the trail will be lively.
+On nice days, the trail can get heavy use by walkers, runners, bikers, and rollerbladers, and the Riverfront portion of the trail is often lively.
 There will be a 1-mile stretch of the ride that is on Main Street Manayunk (rather than the trail) where riders will need to share the road with cars.
 Riders will take this portion in groups for safety, or a Police presence can be stationed to make the crossings safe and easy.
 Your safety and enjoyment are of paramount importance.
 You can download the route from Strava by clicking here.
 Don’t forget your sunscreen!

 What do I do if I feel like I can’t finish the ride?